List of Justified characters: Ethan Picker

+Crowe family and associates

 Darryl Crowe Jr.

 Darryl Crowe Jr. (played by Michael Rapaport) is the oldest sibling and leader of the Crowe crime family from South Florida.
-He first appears in Season 5 when his cousin Dewey Crowe receives a large settlement from the state of Kentucky.
+He first appears in season 5 when his cousin Dewey Crowe receives a large settlement from the state of Kentucky.
 Darryl moves his family to Harlan to take advantage of their dimwitted cousin and set down roots in a new area as there is nothing left for the Crowe family in Florida.

 Wendy Crowe

 Wendy Crowe (played by Alicia Witt) is a member of the Crowe family based in Florida where she works as a paralegal in order to defend her brothers.
 She is seen as the most competent and book-smart member of the family.
 She is the only female sibling and is revealed to be the mother of Kendal, who is presented as her younger brother for the first couple of episodes.
 In the season finale, Wendy (on behalf of the Marshals) manages to talk Darryl into confessing that he was the one who shot Art Mullen and recording it on her cell phone.
 When Darryl threatens her into giving him the phone, Wendy shoots him once in the groin and the side of neck as Raylan watches and leans over Darryl's dying body and taunts him.